amirtayebi/Econ-5253-Final-Project/README.md

 * final.tex: text file of the final draft of the projct

-* final.PDF: PLD file of the final draft of the project
+* final.PDF: PDF file of the final draft of the project

 * amir.bib: List of references